 Have you grown lettuce before?
 Do you have a favorite variety?
 Let me know in the comments.
 I love to try new things.

-I created a 4′ x 4′ spring garden plan that is based on the square foot gardening method.
-You can download it for free from my Resource Library.
-Sign up for my weekly newsletter and I’ll immediately send you the password to access it.
+My Resource Library has both a spring garden plan and a fall garden plan that is based on the square foot gardening method.
+Both plans contain an abundance of lettuce.
+Sign up for my weekly newsletter and I’ll immediately send you the password to access both plans.